ElektraInitiative/libelektra/doc/help/kdb-cmerge.md

-# kdb-cmerge(1) -- Three-way merge of KeySets
+# kdb-merge(1) -- Three-way merge of KeySets

 ## NAME

-kdb-cmerge - Join three key sets together
+kdb-merge - Join three key sets together

 ## SYNOPSIS

-`kdb cmerge [OPTIONS] our their base result`
+`kdb merge [OPTIONS] our their base result`

 - ourpath:
   Path to the keyset to serve as `our`<br>